Al-Quwa Al-Jawiya

-Al-Quwa Al-Jawiya (نادي القوة الجوية الرياضي) is an Iraqi sports club based in Rusafa District, Baghdad that competes in the Iraq Stars League, the top-flight of Iraqi football.
-Founded in 1931, it is the oldest existing club in Iraq.
+Al-Quwa Al-Jawiya (نادي القوة الجوية الرياضي) is an Iraqi professional sports club based in Al-Rusafa, Baghdad that competes in the Iraq Stars League, the top flight of Iraqi football.
+Al-Quwa Al-Jawiya is the oldest existing football club in Iraq, having been founded in 1931 under the name Gipsy Moth by a group of Iraqi Air Force officers at RAF Hinaidi.

-Its football team is one of the most successful in Iraq, having won seven Iraq Stars League titles, most recently in the 2020–21 season, while they won their sixth Iraq FA Cup title in 2023.
-The club has also won two Iraqi Super Cup titles and a joint-record three Baghdad Championships, and in the 1996–97 season became the first of only two clubs to win all four major national trophies in the same season.
+Its football team is one of the most successful in Iraq, having won eight Iraq Stars League titles, most recently in the 2025–26 season, while the club won its sixth Iraq FA Cup title in the 2022–23 season.
+The club has also won two Iraqi Super Cup titles and a joint-record three Baghdad Championship titles.
+In the 1996–97 season, Al-Quwa Al-Jawiya became the first club in Iraq to win all four major national trophies in the same season—a feat later matched by Al-Zawraa, with whom Al-Quwa Al-Jawiya share a fierce rivalry.

-On the continental level, Al-Quwa Al-Jawiya are joint-record winners of the AFC Cup (now known as AFC Champions League Two), Asia's second-tier club competition, having become the first club to win three consecutive titles in 2016, 2017 and 2018.
-They have also participated in the group stage of the AFC Champions League Elite on six occasions.
+In international football, Al-Quwa Al-Jawiya has won a joint-record three AFC Cup titles (now known as AFC Champions League Two, Asia's second-tier club competition) in 2016, 2017 and 2018, becoming the first Iraqi club to win the tournament and the first club to win the trophy three times in a row.
+The team is nicknamed Al-Soqoor (lit.
+'The Falcons').